briandconnelly/nicheconstruct/paper/03_results.md

 # Results

 Using the model described in the previous section, we perform simulations that follow the evolution of cooperation in a population consisting of subpopulations that are connected by spatially-limited migration.
-Individuals compete in these subpopulations by gaining a limited number of adaptations that confer fitness benefits.
+Individuals increase their competitiveness by gaining a limited number of adaptations.
-While cooperation does not directly affect the selective value of these adaptations, cooperation can have indirect effects on the adaptive process.
+While cooperation does not directly affect the fitness benefits of these adaptations, cooperation has indirect effects on the adaptive process.
 Specifically, cooperation increases subpopulation density.
 As a result, larger subpopulations of cooperators experience more mutational opportunities to gain adaptations.
-Cooperation can hitchhike along with these adaptations, which compensate for the cost of cooperation.
+Cooperation can rise in abundance by hitchhiking along with these adaptations, which compensate for the cost of cooperation.
 During this process, subpopulations alter their local environments, which feeds back to influence selection.
 Here, we explore how niche construction affects the evolution of cooperation in the simulation environment defined by the parameter values listed in [Table 1](#tables).